 Enjoy this short Youtube video prepared by Visit Park City:

 3 Ski Resorts: Park City, Deer Valley, The Canyons.
-National Parks.
-Restored mining town is extremely charming, and pedestrian friendly.
-Golf courses.
-The most shopping outlets in this part of Utah.
-Great cross country skiing, hiking, every outdoor activity.
-Sundance Film Festival
+National Parks; Restored mining town is extremely charming, and pedestrian friendly ;golf courses; the most shopping outlets in this part of Utah; great cross country skiing, hiking, and every outdoor activity; Sundance Film Festival

 What Is Not Special about Park City

 Crowded in season.